-Reengineering, TQM, horizontal structures, redesigning, virtual teams–welcome to the wide world of buzzwords and management’s latest, and greatest pet fads.
-Think back. . .what was your workplace like five years ago?
+Think back. . .what was your life like five years ago?
 Three?
 How about last year?
 Stable. . .Calm. . .Tranquil?
 Definitely not.
-No one today’s workplace has been untouched by the amount of significant change woven in every organization, at every level.
-Most people will say that their workloads and stress levels have increased over the past three years.
+No one was untouched by the amount of significant change that bombarded the airwaves, our workplaces, our thoughts, and our lives last year.
+Most people will say that their stress levels increased.
+Frustration was everywhere.
 Attribute it to change.

 Change is here to stay.
 And, the only thing that will change change, is that it will accelerate–its rate will continue to increase.
 Futurists believe that the amount of change to be encountered in the next ten years will be equivalent to the amount of change experienced during the past seventy-five.
 Think exponentially, not incrementally.
 Because of technology and communication capabilities, any changes in the future will come up a faster, even explosive pace.
 You may feel you’re caught in a shock wave.

 Change is a unique, and not so unique, process that will invade the rest of your life.
 Without it, nothing could exist, and life, as present generations currently know it, would cease to exist.
-Anyone over 30 knows when reflecting back to early childhood that microwaves and VCR’s did not exist then.
+Anyone over 50 knows when reflecting back to early childhood that microwaves, mobiles, the internet weren’t even words in their vocabularies.

 Change is inevitable.
 Without it, there is no growth, nil or little improvement and little opportunity.
 How dreadful, how boring, how scary, and …how thought provoking.